Where It All Began

 Days 1-2 Introduction to Kenya

 Arrival.
-Overnight in Nairobi National Park at the tented camp 30 minutes from the airport that everyone raves about.
+Overnight in Nairobi National Park at the tented camp everyone raves about.
 You won't have to sacrifice comfort to begin your safari experience right away.
 (Yes, the photo at left is a TENT.
 Welcome to Kenya!)
 Spend a day getting over jet lag and getting an overview of Kenya's wildlife.

 Amboseli National Park